 The Indian stock market operates from 9:15 AM to 3:30 PM on weekdays (Monday to Friday).
 These are the regular trading hours for both NSE and BSE.
-The market remains closed on weekends (Saturday and Sunday) and on public holidays listed by the exchanges.
+The market remains closed on weekends (Saturdays and Sundays) and on public holidays as listed by the exchanges.
 During the trading day, there are no breaks, meaning trading happens continuously within these hours.

 The stock market day is divided into three main sessions: